Commemorating Black August at The HUUB

 Renee Johnston

-Renee Johnston is an educator, union member, a registered member of the Green Party of NJ, and the media committee chair of the Global Pan-African Movement, North America.
-She actively volunteers with several mutual aid and political organizations but focuses on organizing educational opportunities to engage with people on the issues most impacting the material conditions of communities.
+Renee Johnston is a registered member and state committee chair for the Green Party of NJ; and co-host of the weekly show Saturdays with Renee on Black Liberation media.
+She actively volunteers with mutual aid and political organizations, and organizes political educational opportunities to engage with people on the issues most impacting the material conditions of Black and working people.
+Johnston was an educator and union member for over 20 years.

 Next